 |17.||Panasonic ZS70||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M1X has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX420 does not feature such a mic input.

 Studio photographers will appreciate that the Olympus E-M1X (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the E-M1X has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX420 and the E-M1X are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the E-M1X does not have a direct predecessor.
+The E-M1X is a recent model that features in the current product line-up of Olympus.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Olympus E-M1X or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot SX420 IS:

 - Ready to shoot: Has a lens built-in, whereas the E-M1X requires a separate lens.